emWhassan/NetLab-FrontEnd-Task/README.md

 # NetLab Frontend Task

-  Task was to convert Figma design to a webpage, to evaluete frontend skills .Task has achived using below mentioned technologies.Web page could be open in any browser, it is also responsive and mobile friendly.
+  The task was to convert Figma design to a webpage, to evaluate frontend skills.
+Task has achieved using below-mentioned technologies.
+Web page could be open in any   browser, it is also responsive and mobile friendly.

 ## Authors